swcarpentry/git-novice/episodes/04-changes.md

 ## Solution

-The output below from `cat sitrep.Rmd` reflects only content added during this exercise.
+The output below from `sitrep.Rmd` reflects only content added during this exercise.
 Your output may vary.

-First we make our changes to the `sitrep.Rmd` and `clean.R` files:
+First we make our changes to the `sitrep.Rmd` and `clean.Rmd` files:

 ```r
 usethis::edit_file("sitrep.Rmd")